Revision

 judicial power of the United States, shall be vested in one Supreme Court

-stated times, receive for their services, a compensation, which shall not be
+times, receive for their services, a compensation, which shall not be

 diminished during their continuance in office.